 Made In: Made In gets tons of positive press and a lot of people really love this brand.
 Their carbon steel--made in France, not the US--is good quality, but it's quite a bit more expensive than other French-made brands.

 Misen: Misen's carbon steel is also good quality, but it has a silicone handle.
 While some people think this is great for "beginner" cooks, all it does is limit the temperatures at which you can use the pan.
-And, the silicone will wear out long before the pan does, leaving you with an uncomfortable handle.
+Also, the silicone will wear out long before the pan does.

-We love Misen cookware and recommend the clad stainless over Misen (see our comparison review), but the carbon steel isn't a great option.
+We love Misen cookware and recommend the clad stainless over Made In (see our comparison review), but their carbon steel isn't a great option.

 See our Viking review if you want to read more.

 Carbon Steel FAQs

 You probably used too much oil when you seasoned it, or you didn't wipe it out well enough after use and the oil dried to a tacky finish.
 You have to remove the coating of oil and start over.